kiba/Writings/fac/chp22_earth.md

 By the end of the series, May was crying.
 No fair!
 She thought it was going to be about cute girls doing cute things and killing monsters.
 Stupid show!

-She closed the laptop and went to get a dream.
+She closed the laptop and went to get some lemonade.

 Something caught her eyes in the living room.